dotnet/docs-maui/docs/fundamentals/data-binding/converters.md

 }
 ```

-The **Switch Indicators** page demonstrates how it can be used to display the value of a `Switch` view.
-Although it's common to instantiate value converters as resources in a resource dictionary, this page demonstrates an alternative: Each value converter is instantiated between `Binding.Converter` property-element tags.
+The following example demonstrates how this converter can be used to display the value of a `Switch` view.
+Although it's common to instantiate value converters as resources in a resource dictionary, this example demonstrates an alternative.
+Here, each value converter is instantiated between `Binding.Converter` property-element tags.
 The `x:TypeArguments` indicates the generic argument, and `TrueObject` and `FalseObject` are both set to objects of that type:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"